 Netflix Moving Average Convergence Divergence or MACD:

 The moving average convergence divergence or MACD is a technical indicator which helps gauge the stock price trend, as the indicator is useful in understanding the strength, direction and momentum of the stock price.
-The Netflix MACD indicator is above 0 indicating a bullish trend.
+The Netflix MACD indicator is below 0 indicating a bearish trend.

 Netflix Relative Strength Index:

 The RSI technical indicator is a momentum oscillator.
 It compares the speed and change in price movements.
 If the RSI of NFLX stock goes above 70 it could indicate an overbought condition, and if it goes below 30 it could signal an oversold position. .